Open-Edge-Robotics/A.RobotAI-LGE-ROS2-LifecycleManager/README.md

 📌 Measurements are based on lifecycle activation logs and system-level monitoring (htop) under identical workloads.

-👉 suggesting a practical deployment path for ROS 2 on hardware that is often considered too constrained for full-stack execution..
+👉 These results suggest a practical deployment path for ROS 2 on highly constrained embedded hardware.

 ## 🎯 Why this matters
 ROS 2 is powerful, but still too heavy for low-cost embedded robots.